 - The next step follows one of two processes, depending on when the research proposal is submitted:

 - The application includes a brief explanation of the study plan, research project and research proposal.
 The applicant is enrolled in the faculty, having met general prerequisites and quality requirements.
-The applicant composes a detailed research proposal in consultation with the tutor and supervisor and submits it, along with a request regarding the prospective doctoral committee, no later than by the end of the second semester.
-The study plan and research proposal are evaluated and the applicant and supervisor are invited to an interview with a representative of the School doctoral studies committee.
+The applicant composes a detailed research proposal in consultation with the administrative supervisor and academic supervisor and submits it, along with a request regarding the prospective doctoral committee, no later than by the end of the second semester.
+The study plan and research proposal are evaluated, and the applicant and academic supervisor are invited to an interview with a representative of the School doctoral studies committee.
 The research proposal is answered with a reasoned statement.

 - Description of the research and the role/participation of the doctoral committee members in the research (1-2 pages).
 The committee members’ CVs must be included.